smira/txZMQ/docs/api.rst

 Publish-Subscribe
 ^^^^^^^^^^^^^^^^^

-For information on publish-subscribe in ØMQ, please see either `reference <http://api.zeromq.org/3-2:zmq-socket>`_ or `guide <http://zguide.zeromq.org/page:all>`_ (look for publish-subscribe).
+For information on publish-subscribe in ØMQ, please read either `reference <http://api.zeromq.org/3-2:zmq-socket>`_ or `guide <http://zguide.zeromq.org/page:all>`_ (look for publish-subscribe).